-Disclaimer, this project involves the modification of mains electric powered equipment and can cause electrocution, shock, death, fire if not done correctly.
+Disclaimer, this project involves the modification of mains electric-powered equipment and can cause electrocution, shock, death, and fire if not done correctly.
 I take no responsibility if anyone follows these instructions and causes any damage or worse.

 I measured the power consumption of the smart plug using my Hopi power meter and found that it uses around 0.56 watts (4.085 kWh per year) when in an idle state and 1.22 watts (8.93 kWh per year) with the relay turned on.

 As I do not need the remote switching capabilities, I decided to try to remove the relay and bypass it internally so the smart plug would just act as an energy monitor.

 Accessing the relay and circuit board inside the case involves removing a single screw which is hidden under a sticker below the plug’s pins.

 Next, the case is separated using a small screwdriver or thin blade to separate the eight plastic clips around the edge of the case.

 The smart plug has three small circuit boards, the top contains the switches, LEDs and a Wi-Fi module with a PCB antenna, the middle board has the mains electric connections and energy monitoring chips and the lower base board has the power control relay and driver.

 The circuit boards are held into the case via two metal pins from the live and neutral plug pins which are soldered into the central PCB.
 We tried to remove the solder using my desoldering iron, but it could not generate enough heat to melt the solder due to the large metal area on the board and the plug pins.
 Next, we mounted the plug into a vice and with two soldering irons, we heated both pins at the same time, using a screwdriver to lift the circuit boards away from the pins.